Simplix-Softworks/SimplixStorage/README.md

 #### Json:
 A very fast and slim file format.
-It is much faster than yaml files and is therefore better suited for storing larger amounts of data, such as player data (rank, money, playtime, etc).
+It is much faster than YAML files and is therefore better suited for storing larger amounts of data, such as player data (rank, money, playtime, etc).
 >https://stackoverflow.com/questions/2451732/how-is-it-that-json-serialization-is-so-much-faster-than-yaml-serialization-in-p/2452043#2452043

 #### Yaml:
-Yaml files are not as fast as json files, but they are easier to read and are therefore more suitable as configuration files, as you often find them in bukkit plugins in the form of "config.yml".
+Yaml files are not as fast as JSON files, but they are easier to read and are therefore more suitable as configuration files, as you often find them in bukkit plugins in the form of "config.yml".